karim007/logistic_regression/README.md

-# Logistic regression (single layer) with MNIST dataset
+# Logistic regression (single layer)
-MNIST is a dataset consisting of 70,000 images of handwritten digits.
-Each training example comes with an associated label (0 to 9) indicating what digit it is.
-Each digit will be a greyscale with pixel-values from 0 to 255.

 # Install dependencies
 ```bash
 pip install -r requirements
 ```

+# Select the dataset
+Under the folder "data" there is different dataset.
+Example Mnist: MNIST is a dataset consisting of 70,000 images of handwritten digits.
+Each training example comes with an associated label (0 to 9) indicating what digit it is.
+Each digit will be a greyscale with pixel-values from 0 to 255.

+You can create your own dataset from sorted pictures with the following library: https://github.com/karim007/converter_grayscale_image_dataset_to_numpy_array

 # Run the algorithm

 ```python